bizz84/dart-course-materials/README.md

 10. The `toString()` method
 11. The equality operator and the `covariant` keyword
 12. **Exercise**: Implement the + and * operators
-13. Overriding `hashCode` an the Equatable package
+13. Overriding `hashCode` and the Equatable package
 14. Using classes with generics
 15. Composition vs inheritance
 16. Factory constructors